 You have the opportunity to discover and propose new directions for your team.
 To be most effective, it’s wise to go in with a plan.
 But do you know where to start?
 Product leaders from ProductPlan, Hewlett Packard, and Pivotal Tracker discuss their tips in our recent webinar.

 Check out these 12 tips for some concrete advice on what every product manager should do in the first 30 days to make the most of these early weeks and set yourself (and your new product) up for success.

 Get to Know Your Team and Process

 1. Meet everyone.

 Product management is about relationships.
 It’s a great idea to schedule meetings with everyone to figure out who does what and ensure you get a bird’s eye view of the current dynamic.
-Chatting with your team and your peers gives you an opportunity to ask questions, listen to gripes and suggestions, and assess what’s working and what’s not.
+Chatting with your team and your peers give you an opportunity to ask questions, listen to gripes and suggestions, and assess what’s working and what’s not.

 “Product management is about relationships.
 When you start at a new company, meet with as many people as you can.”

 Your list of meetings should also include your boss, stakeholders, and anyone else who has time to chat.
 Remember, this is the fun part!
 It can make for a lot of meetings, but it’s great to take advantage of coffee breaks, lunches, or walks around the block, to get to know everyone.
 Every product manager should meet their team in the first 30 days.